MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read More Here

 • Breast shape and size

-Potential patients should bear in mind that the results of a breast reduction mammoplasty might be different for each patient.
+Potential patients should bear in mind that the results of a Breast Reduction Mammoplasty might be different for each patient.
 There are always risks to be aware of, and you should discuss both the advantages and risks with Dr Hunt before pursuing this surgery.

-Recovery after Breast Reduction Mammoplasty Surgery
+Recovery After Breast Reduction Mammoplasty Surgery

-The recovery period after a breast reduction mammoplasty surgery is highly dependent on the complexity of the procedure and whether the procedure was performed alone or in combination with other interventions such as liposuction, for example.
-Your breasts might be swollen and bruised after the surgery, this can last for a few days or weeks.
+The recovery period after a Breast Reduction Mammoplasty Surgery is highly dependent on the complexity of the procedure and whether the procedure was performed alone or in combination with other interventions such as Liposuction, for example.
+Your breasts might be swollen and bruised after the surgery, and this can last for a few days or weeks.

 • Avoid sun exposure, as well as steam rooms and sauna